-In this episode my guest Jaakko Tapaninen writes executive content for executives in Finland, helping them create, deliver and govern strategic content.
+In this episode my guest Jaakko Tapaninen writes thought leadership content for executives in Finland, helping them create, deliver and govern strategic content.

 He was producing a popular Finnish-language podcast 10X Finland for several years before recently relaunching it as the Hybrid Times Podcast.